 You deserve to have your assets go to the beneficiaries of your choice.
 Since wills and trusts can be challenged, it’s important to consult with a knowledgeable and experienced California estate planning attorney who knows the current laws and has experience with the creation of comprehensive estate plans.

-At Biddle Law, we are here to answer all of your questions and walk you through the entire process.
+At Biddle Law, we are here to answer all of your questions and walk you through the entire process of estate planning and litigation.
 We care about you and your loved ones and want to help in any way we can.
 To learn more or to schedule a consultation, contact us today!